Balanced Business Services | Bookkeeping Services | Charleston, SC

 Payroll accounting can be generalized as- calculating the earnings of employees and the related withholding for taxes and other deductions, recording the results of payroll activities, preparing required tax returns.

-Another key aspect to Payroll accounting is the task of reporting the results of payroll activities to the federal, state and local tax agencies.
+Another critical aspect to Payroll accounting is the task of reporting the results of payroll activities to the federal, state and local tax agencies.

 A written report which quantitatively describes the financial health of a company.
-This includes an income statement and a balance sheet, and often also includes a cash flow statement.
+This includes an income statement and a balance sheet, and often also consists of a cash flow statement.
 Financial statements are usually compiled on a quarterly and annual basis.